infoscout/garlicconfig/README.md

         return str(value)
 ```

-This field will use string in the saved python dictionary.
-However, for the materialized config model, it'll use integer.
-We're also raising an exception when a given value is not accepted.
+The field class above stores str in the python dictionary representation.
+However, for the materialized config model, integer is used.
+It also invalidates unaccepted values, in this case odd values.

 for example:

 ```python
 class SomeRandomConfig(ConfigModel):

 	value = EvenIntegerField(nullable=False, default=2)
 ```